Albos02/Winfo/README.md

-# Welcome to Winfo
-An application (for water sports) that uses values measured by weather stations (in french).

 # English
+## Welcome to Winfo
+An application (for water sports) that uses and displayes values measured by weather stations and a little more.
+(in french)

 ## Set up
 To make this app work directly in python you need to install python and the requirements.txt packages